RedxMime/BND/README.md

-# Discord-Nuke-Bot
+## Discord Nuke Bot
 Configurable and easy-to-use discord nuke bot.
 With banall, mass-ping, mass-channel delete and destroys the whole server.

-# Educational Purposes Only
+## Educational Purposes Only

 This is bot was made for educational purposes and proof of concepts.
 I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.

-# Setup the Bot
+## Setup the Bot

 You need to install Python for this.
 Python 3.7 or higher.
 To install Python go to https://www.python.org/downloads/ and install Python.
-When you opened the installer SELECT the tick where it says: Add Python 3.x to PATH
+When you opened the installer SELECT the tick where it says:
+Add Python 3.x to PATH

 After that install the required packages:
 ```
 py -m pip install install -r requirements.txt
 ```

-Go to discord portal create an application
+Go to [discord portal](https://discord.com/developers/applications) create an application

-• Create a bot in the application
+* Create a bot in the application

-• Copy the token
+* Copy the token

-• Install this repo
+* Install this repo

-• Go into config.json and paste your token in here
+* Go into config.json and paste your token in here

-• Fill the other configurations
+* Fill the other configurations

-• Start the bot
+* Start the bot

 And you're ready to go.
-If you have any issues or improvements then feel free to open an issue or pull request.
+If you have any [issues](https://github.com/govaaaa) then feel free to open an issue or pull request.